• Skip to main content

 April Morecraft, herbalist

-April Morecraft is a mother, teacher, gardener, and creator of Oak Root Herbals, a home based, small batch herb business.
-She began her studies 5 years ago, taking a farm based herbal foundations course with Linda Shanahan of Bluestem Botanicals.
-April has just completed a 3-year apprenticeship with herbalist, author and green witch, Robin Rose Bennet of Wise Woman Ways and is currently studying herbal astrology online with Sarah Poham of The School of Evolutionary Herbalism.
+April is a mother, teacher, gardener, folk herbalist and creator of Oak Root Herbals.
+She began her formal studies with a farm based herbal foundations course with Bluestem Botanicals followed by a 3 year apprenticeship with Robin Rose Bennet of Wise Woman Ways.
+April is currently continuing her plant path with online studies at The School of Evolutionary Herbalism and North West School of Aromatic Medicine.

 She looks forward to sharing plant medicine and magic with you.